 The friendly people - Happy Neighbors.
 People are very friendly.
 We are like family.
 Well behaved kids playing together.
 Cul-De-Sac pot luck parties.
 Community events in the clubhouse.
 People watching out for each other's safety and well being.
 Connected by technology.
 United we stand.

 The TREES and natural beauty has been preserved - As soon as you enter Wellington Park you will think you are IN a park!
-Unlike many other housing developments in the Triangle, our builders., Pulte Homes, did not raze all the beautiful trees to make it convenient to develop a "pop up" community that sits in the glaring North Carolina sun.
+Unlike most other housing developments in the Triangle, our builders, Pulte Homes, did not raze all the beautiful trees to make it convenient to develop a "pop up" community that sits in the glaring North Carolina sun.
 There is also just the right amount of trees, not to be too overbearing causing mold, and such.
 Since 99% of the trees are hardwoods, versus pines, they can stand up to bad weather that might pass through.
 The trees are a key item loved by neighbors.
-They provide shade in the hot NC summer, when digital temperature readings show a 5 to 10 degree lower temperature in tree covered back yards compared to RDU recorded temperatures.
+They provide shade in the hot NC summer, when temperature readings show a 5 to 10 degree lower temperature in tree covered back yards compared to RDU recorded temperatures.
 Grass under leafy trees have no dew in the morning. and rarely will you see fog.
 In winter, the leaves are gone, allowing the sun to warm our homes.
 This is truly a GREEN community.

 The neighborhood is quiet.
 The neighbors are quiet.
 The airport is at the opposite end of Cary so you don't hear the planes like you do in many other subdivisions in Cary.
 The trees suck up any neighborhood or surrounding sounds.
 Also, the trains running on the train tracks along Apex Road cannot be heard from our neighborhood, one of the few places that is true.
-Surrounding roadways are blocked by buffer areas with trees and new sound barries for those nearer to US1.

 All the beautiful community property - each homeowner owns a share of: